QuickCarpet/QuickCarpet/rules.md

 Categories: feature, experimental

 ## movableBlockOverrides
 Override how pistons interact with any block.
-Adds weak stickyness behavior used by default for redstone components, flowerpots, etc.
+Adds weak stickiness behavior used by default for redstone components, flowerpots, etc.

 Type: `boolean`
 Default: `false`